Jimmy-YMJ/jsonstore-js/README.md

 - `Undefined` type or `Function` type data contained in an object will be removed.
 - `Undefined` type or `Function` type data contained in an array will be replaced to `Null`.
 - `Date` type data will be converted to a date string.
-- `RegExp` type data will be converted to a empty object.
+- `RegExp` type data will be converted to an empty object.

-Although the store has much constraints to using all javascript data types, it is natural and safe to construct a store using data that comes from a http request whether in browser or server side nodejs.
+Although the store has some constraints to using all javascript data types, it is natural and safe to construct a store using data that comes from a http request whether in browser or server side nodejs.
 Further more, JSON is designed to be a lightweight data-interchange format, it's enough and concise to use JSON data types to represent a structured data.

 ### Examples